d-shalamanova/Blog-Responsive/README.md

 # Blog-Responsive

-HTML and CSS of course.
+HTML and CSS of course with a drop-down menu, which is responsive.
 Responsive for four types of resolutions - desktop, laptop, tablet and phone.
-Drop-down menu, also responsive menu.